tobrun/gpt-agent/README.md

 # GPT-OSS AI Agent

-A Python-based AI agent that connects to your locally-hosted GPT-OSS model via vLLM, with web search capabilities.
+A Python-based AI agent that connects to your locally-hosted GPT-OSS model via vLLM, with web search capabilities, using OpenAI Agents SDK.

 ## Quick Start